3 Way to Determine Your Skin Type | ellé derm

 • Normal skin - if the skins' physiological state remains unchanged during this time

 The wash test is also great method to determine if you are using the right cleanser!
-In summary, if the skin feels normal thirty minutes after cleansing, you are on the right track.
+In summary, if the skin feels normal thirty minutes after cleansing, you are on the right track with cleansing.

-Dermatology clinics now offer AI solutions to determine you skin type without you having to visit the clinic.
+Dermatology clinics now offer AI solutions to determine you skin type without you having to visit the clinic and comes at a cost.

 Figuring out your skin type should not be an expensive exercise and it doesn't have to be rocket science either.
 We hope this article helps you start your skincare journey on the right path.